nicky-nym/nicky-nym.github.io/pages/remainder.md

 > "Meyer-Lindenberg is currently tracking how different parts of the city affect our mental wellbeing, using a technique called ecological momentary assessment, in which participants repeatedly report on the environment around them in real time.
 Various studies have suggested that nature – be that a tree or a park – has an important impact on people’s mental health."[^macdonald]

 ---

-## <a name="proposal"></a>(1) The proposal for kinematic cities

-The proposal here is that new cities that are build from scratch could be built as "kinematic cities". **"Kinematic city"** is a newly made-up name for a specific set of ideas about ways to design cities.
-No one has yet built a kinematic city.
-The design revolves around striving to maximize "kinematic range", meaning the number of destinations that are in the daily range of travel for everybody.

- 1. Kinematic cities are cities designed to maximize everyone's **mobility**, travel range, and opportunity, within the city.
- 1. Improved urban mobility leads to significant economic improvements &mdash; in wages, GDP, patent applications per capita, etc.
- 1. The improved mobility and travel range in the kinematic design results from unconventional design choices.
-    * **[transportation choices](#transportation)**: what vehicles to use to move people and packages &mdash; cars and trucks vs. small low-power vehicles
-    * **[spatial layout choices](#spatial-layout)**: the size and shape of city features &mdash; building heights, block sizes, and street lane widths
-    * **[elevator choices](#elevator)**: stairs, elevators, and escalators vs. flights of wheelchair ramps

 ### <a name="transportation"></a>(1.1) Transportation proposal